Xingguo–Quanzhou railway

+The Xingquan Railway passes through Shengxin Town, Nan'an City, and crosses the G72 Quannan Expressway via a railway bridge.

 The Xingguo–Quanzhou railway or Xingquan railway (兴泉铁路 (Xīngquán Tiělù)) is a single-track railway line in China.
 The line is 464 km long and has a design speed of 160 km/h.

 History

 The section between Xingguo and Qingliu opened on 30 September 2021.
 The section between Qingliu and Quanzhou opened on 30 December 2022.